gdalle/DifferentiationInterface.jl/DifferentiationInterfaceTest/docs/src/tutorial.md

 - the behavior of the operator (either `:in` or `:out` of place)
 - the function `f`
 - the input `x` of the function `f`
-- the reference output `grad` of the operator
+- the reference first-order result `res1` of the operator

 There is one scenario constructor per operator, and so here we will use [`GradientScenario`](@ref):